Bahiyyih Young, LPC

 I was raised in South Carolina in a multicultural family with a strong tradition of healers.
 I moved to Anchorage, Alaska one month before the November 2018 earthquake, fell in love, and am grateful to live with my husband and dog on the beautiful unceded land of the Dena’ina Athabascan people.
 I enjoy theatre, eggplant, singing, anywhere the water meets the land, speaking nonsense to my dog, and poetry.

-I believe that humanity is interconnected.
-The work that we do to heal impacts our families, neighborhoods, workplaces, and communities generationally.
-We are all impacted by all that is happening in our world today, and each of us has the responsibility to search within ourselves, make meaning of our lives and journeys at this unique time in history, and make choices about how we move forward.
+I believe that humanity is deeply interconnected.
+The work we do to heal ripples outward, touching our families, neighborhoods, workplaces, and communities across generations.
+We are all shaped by the currents of the world around us, and each of us carries the responsibility to look within, seek meaning in our lives and journeys in this unique moment in history, and choose how we move forward with intention and care.

 Education & Experience

 I completed my graduate education in Marriage, Couples, & Family Counseling at the University of South Carolina in 2013.
-In South Carolina, I worked in group foster care, nonprofit rape crisis, and with at-risk youth and their families in school-based mental healthcare.
-I have worked in a group private practice and in tribal healthcare since moving to Anchorage.
-River & Moss Counseling is my first solo practice.
+There, I worked in group foster care, nonprofit rape crisis services, and school-based mental healthcare, supporting at-risk youth and their families.
+Since moving to Anchorage, I’ve worked in group private practice and tribal healthcare, and River & Moss Counseling is my first solo practice.

 Specialities